 In short, the Federal Reserve Bank (or “the Fed”) and market conditions are the biggest factors in APY fluctuations.

 Congress assigns three main goals to the Fed: maximum sustainable employment, stable prices, and moderate long-term interest rates.
 The Fed has various tools it uses to meet these goals, but interest-rate changes often get the most attention since they have a direct impact on how much interest you can earn and how much it costs to borrow.

-When you upgrade your brokerage account to Cash Management, your money is held at one or more of the banks in our program.
+When you opt your brokerage account into the brokerage cash sweep program, your money is held at one or more of the banks in our program.
 These banks pay interest rates that are determined in part by the federal funds rate, which moves up and down as mandated by the Fed.
-When the federal funds rate fluctuates, so does the rate you receive through Cash Management.
+When the federal funds rate fluctuates, so does the rate you receive through brokerage cash sweep.
 This also means that the rate would go up if the Federal Reserve announces an increase to the federal funds rate.

 Additionally, the impact of a fed funds rate decrease isn’t all bad: when the rate goes down, mortgage rates and other loan rates often do as well.